2023 Best International Business Schools in North Carolina

 Full International Business at Elon University Report

-The excellent programs at East Carolina University helped the school earn the #3 place on this year’s ranking of the best international business schools in North Carolina.
-Located in the small city of Greenville, ECU is a public school with a fairly large student population.
+A rank of #3 on this year’s list means East Carolina University is a great place for international business students.
+Located in the city of Greenville, ECU is a public college with a fairly large student population.

 Full International Business at East Carolina University Report